mgroves/CMSprinkle/CODE_OF_CONDUCT.md

 Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

+## Changes to Code of Conduct

+Please do not submit a PR to change the code of conduct without first consulting with mgroves via private communication.
+PRs submitted without doing so will be rejected, regardless of content.

 ## Attribution

 This Code of Conduct is based on the [Contributor Covenant](https://www.contributor-covenant.org), version 1.4, available at <https://www.contributor-covenant.org/version/1/4/code-of-conduct.html>